 In contrast to the positions mentioned above, we can find other twentieth-century opinions that, I believe, fit early halakhic positions, and allow us to derive principles that respect the woman as a subject and see the woman’s dignity and needs as overriding those of the fetus.

 In the 1930s, Rabbi Uziel discussed the question of whether a woman should be allowed to abort a fetus in a case where doctors believe with certainty that if she does not do so she will become entirely deaf in both ears.
 His halakhic analysis shows that the prohibition of abortion is only rabbinic, and that when a rabbinic prohibition is posed against the devastation expected for the mother about to become deaf if she continues her pregnancy and has the child, she is permitted to have an abortion.
 In other words – the woman’s devastation overrides the continued life of the fetus.
-To put this ruling in historical context: in the 1930s and 1940s the Yishuv saw low fertility and birthrates that stemmed mostly, according to Lilach Rosenberg-Friedman, from the use of contraception and abortion by choice, which was prevalent during that period.
+To put this ruling in historical context: in the 1930s and 1940s, the Yishuv saw low fertility and birthrates that stemmed mostly, according to Lilach Rosenberg-Friedman, from the use of contraception and abortion by choice, which was prevalent during that period.
 The fact that Rav Uziel’s responsum takes a lenient position despite this social context powerfully attests that such a cultural reality of permissiveness does not have to elicit a conservative halakhic reaction, as reflected in Rabbi Feinstein’s responsum, or in the position of Rabbi Yehuda Unterman, who was Israel’s chief rabbi in the 1960s and fiercely fought permissive trends on abortion; he wrote one of the most stringent responsum in the history of Halakhah on this issue.

 In complete contrast to Rabbi Unterman’s stringent position, Rabbi Shaul Yisraeli, a prominent Religious Zionist rabbi, wrote a very lenient and instructive halakhic decision, despite his 1960s context of a social reality moving toward greater legalization of abortion: